 Defining flooding and other severe weather terms will give you a better insight into how to protect yourself, your property, and your loved ones.

-100-year Flood: A term to describe a flood having a 100-year recurrence interval.
+100-year flood: A term to describe a flood having a 100-year recurrence interval.
 Misinterpretation of this terminology often leads to confusion about flood recurrence intervals, the average number of years between floods of a certain size is the recurrence interval or return period.
 The actual number of years between floods of any given size varies a lot because of the naturally changing climate.
-Instead of the term “100-year flood” a hydrologist (scientists who study water) would rather describe this extreme hydrologic event as a flood having a 100-year recurrence interval.
+Instead of the term “100-year flood,” a hydrologist (scientist who studies water) would rather describe this extreme hydrologic event as a flood having a 100-year recurrence interval.

-- Emergency Alert System: EAS is the national public warning system used by state and local authorities to deliver important emergency information, such as weather and AMBER alerts.
-EAS participants – radio and television broadcasters, cable systems, satellite radio and television providers, and wireline video providers – deliver local alerts on a voluntary basis, but they are required to provide the capability for the President to address the public during a national emergency.
+- Emergency alert system: EAS is the national public warning system used by state and local authorities to deliver important emergency information, such as weather and AMBER alerts.
+EAS participants — radio and television broadcasters, cable systems, satellite radio and television providers, and wireline video providers — deliver local alerts on a voluntary basis, but they are required to provide the capability for the U.S. president to address the public during a national emergency.

-Flash Flooding: Flooding that begins within 6 hours, and often within 3 hours, of the heavy rainfall.
+Flash flooding: Flooding that begins within six hours, and often within three hours, of heavy rainfall.
 Urban areas, like Philadelphia, are more prone to flash flooding due to lesser vegetation and more run-off that can overwhelm sewage systems.
-It does not have to rain in our area for a Flash Flood alert to be issued.
+It does not have to rain in our area for a flash flood alert to be issued.

 Floodplain: The floodplain is the relatively flat lowland that borders a river, usually dry but subject to flooding.
 Floodplain soils actually are former flood deposits.

-Flood Insurance: Flood insurance is not covered under your homeowner’s policy or renters insurance and typically takes time to go into effect when added.
+Flood insurance: Flood insurance is not covered under your homeowner’s policy or renter’s insurance.
+It typically takes time to go into effect when added.
 You need separate flood insurance that covers the damage to your property caused by flooding.
 Start by talking to your insurance agent to see what is covered in your policy.

 Hurricane: A hurricane is a tropical cyclone that has maximum sustained surface winds of 74 mph or greater.
-This differs from a tropical storm which has maximum sustained surface winds ranging from 39-73 mph.
-Atlantic hurricane season runs from June 1st through November 30th.
+This differs from a tropical storm, which has maximum sustained surface winds ranging from 39–73 mph.
+Atlantic hurricane season runs from June 1 through November 30.

 Thunderstorms: Intense storms that can bring heavy rainfall, high winds, hail, tornadoes, and lightning.
 Lightning is a leading cause of injury and death from weather-related hazards.